howisonlab/survey_proportion_ci/ProportionsExample.md

 Estimating confidence intervals for likert style questions?
 ================

 An exploration of approaches to confidence intervals.
-[Version with wilson conf intervals](#sec-wilson)
+For recommendation, see Version with wilson conf intervals, below.

 In a survey we received 11 responses from 100 requests.